opendatapune/opendatapune.github.io/README.md

-## COEP Open Data Hackathon, 2 Feb 2019
+_Thanks for a wonderful evvent at COEP Open Data Hackathon, 2 Feb 2019_

+For participants on 2nd Feb : You have till 17 Feb to complete and submit your project.

 [Read Problem Statements](https://github.com/opendatapune/Problem-Statements/wiki) | [Participate](https://github.com/opendatapune/Problem-Statements/issues)
 <br><br>